FAQ

 One of the most important aspects to the planning perfect session is location selection.
 Choosing the right location is SO important to the outcome of your session.
 Across my sessions formats I work with a range of location options:

-My cosy home studio is located SOR in Aubin Grove, this is where all Studio Format Newborn, Sitter, Cake Smash, some Maternity and Kids Studio Sessions are held.
-My studio offers bright natural light, white walls and floors for a super bright + clean session.
-All studio sessions are held weekday mornings as this is when the light is on point in my studio.
+My cosy home studio is located SOR in Oakford located 35 south of Perth CBD, this is where all Studio Formats including Newborn, Sitter, Cake Smash, some Maternity, Kids, Pet and Family Mini Studio Sessions are held.
+My studio offers bright natural light, white walls & floors for a super bright + clean session.
+All studio sessions are held weekdays from mid morning to afternoon as this is when the light is on point in my studio.

 In home sessions are fun, cosy & super candid (think fly on the wall).
-If you’re home bodies and love your space then this format is ideal.
-It works all year round and in any weather so this is also a plus.
-Your home is usually the best reflection of your personality and vibe so it’s a great place to really capture you and the genuine essence of your family dynamic.
+If you’re home bodies & love your space then this format is ideal.
+It works all year round & in any weather so this is also a plus.
+Your home is usually the best reflection of your personality & where you feel most comfortable so it’s a great place to really capture you & the genuine essence of your family dynamic.
 Generally speaking I don’t need a whole lot to work with here, one great window can go a long way!
 But typically I would work with the master bedroom, living area & nursery if applicable.
-Every home is different so I’ll work with the spaces that offer a combination of best light and space and sometimes a kitchen or bathroom or unexpected space will jump out to my photographic eye as offering a great opportunity.
+Every home is different so I’ll work with the spaces that offer a combination of best light & space and sometimes a kitchen or bathroom or unexpected space will jump out to my photographic eye as offering a great opportunity.
 In home sessions usually offer a very fly on the wall perspective, so I encourage clients to consider some easy activities to enjoy / document during their session: feeding, bath time, cookie baking, bed jumping – I’m so down for this – lets brainstorm ideas during your planning phase to get the most FUN out of your session.
 All I ask clients to do to prepare is open all their curtains/blinds and remove any unnecessary clutter.
 Lived in is good, random/un-necessary clutter is not so good a quick tidy is all that’s necessary, I don’t expect hospital clean.
 These sessions are held week days during the day.

-Please note that I prefer to photography newborns/young babies in studio or in home only.
+Please note that I prefer to photography newborns/young babies in studio or in home only and will not photography babies under 6 months outdoors.

 General